 A lot of actors start by looking at adverts in Contacts (now online) or elsewhere and then go to the photographers’ web-sites.
 On Casting Call Pro (now Mandy.com) and Headshot Hunters, you can find a lot of headshot photographers’ profiles with a few examples of their work and make your own comparisons, prior to viewing web-sites.
 The Headshot Hunters web-site is well worth looking as it has very useful search facilities and functions that allow you to shortlist favorite photographers and compare packages.
-Be sure to look down the lists on these sites, as a some photographers who are high on the lists, might have paid to be there.

 Look for testimonials on web-sites from actors.
 If it is apparent that a lot of actors have enjoyed the process and were very happy with the results from a particular photographer, this would be a strong indication that they are worth considering.